Boycott American Products List 2026 – Updated Global Overview.

 - Technology & software: Apple, Microsoft, Google, Meta (Facebook, Instagram, WhatsApp)

-- Clothing & sportswear: Nike, Adidas, Levi’s, New Balance
+- Clothing & sportswear: Nike, Levi’s, New Balance

 - Entertainment & streaming: Netflix, Disney+, HBO, major Hollywood studios

-If you want to reduce your reliance on American products, there are many alternatives available:
+If you want to reduce reliance on U.S. goods, alternatives exist in most sectors:

-- Food & drinks: Local cafés, independent roasters, and regional producers
+- Food & beverages: Local cafés, regional producers, independent roasters

-- Banking & payments: Local banks and regional payment solutions
+- Finance: Local banks and regional payment networks

 WHAT CAN YOU DO NOW?